 So he first thing to try is compiling your entire project from its root before using Diffblue Cover.
 If that doesn’t work you likely have an error in your build dependencies – read on for more.

 Being able to execute your unit tests means that all class files that are produced by compilation of your project must be available.
-Furthermore all the dependencies, i.e. other modules in your project and jar files which are downloaded by your build system (e.g. Maven, Gradle), are needed.
-Jar files again contain class files and may depend on other jar files.
-Your build system typically takes care that all these jar files are downloaded transitively.
-Strictly speaking you also need the Java Class Library provided with your JDK, but Cover will figure out which JDK version you use and search for it in the standard installation paths.
+Furthermore all the dependencies (other modules in your project and jar files) are needed.
+Those are typically downloaded by your build system (e.g., Maven or Gradle).
+Jar files contain class files and may, in turn, depend on other jar files.
+Your build system computes the full dependency tree and ensures that all the jar files are downloaded.

-First, ensure that you have correctly compiled your project.
-Most multi-module projects require you to compile your code from the root of the project with a command such as
+First, ensure that you have compiled multi-module projects from the root, using a command such as

 Let’s see this in an example.
 Consider the multi-module Maven project JDMN.
 We first download the project and switch to the release 3.10.0: